Packing for Your Summer Adventure

 - When you pack your clothes, you might be tempted to fold everything.
 This is a wonderful habit at home, but in a backpack you’ll save space if you stuff your clothes rather than fold them.
 Avoid wrinkles by rolling things up first and then stuffing them, taking up every nook and cranny of space around other larger items in the pack.

 - BRING YOUR FAVORITE TUNES.
-If you’re into music, bring it with you!
+If you’re into music, bring a list of favorite songs with you!
 Come prepared for your day as LOD (Leader of the Day) because you’ll be the designated DJ!
-An mp3 player or iPod with an adapter cord works well, or go old-school and make a mix CD for your new friends to enjoy.
+Write down a list of your favorite tunes for your new friends to enjoy and we can make a playlist for our time together when in the van.

 Alpengirl Camp Blog Post By Cat C ~ Cat is a former Alpenguide and can be found skiing, climbing, running, and hanging out with more than a few other Bozeman Alpenguides who live and play in Bozeman year-round.